farling42/fvtt-pdf-pager/README.md

 This function creates a page in each journal entry containing the information previously configured using PDFoundry for each PDF.

+This function also automatically migrates FormData which might have been present on Actors used with the PDFoundry module.

 It takes a single optional parameter which is an object that can contain the single boolean field 'onlyIfEmpty', which if set will only migrate PDFoundry journal entries which currently have no pages.

 ```js